Coventry Building Society

-Heathrow has unveiled a new addition to the airfield landscape.
-The UK's hub has pledged its support for The Royal British Legion by decorating its vehicles with poppies.
-The distinctive poppies have been placed on 200 vehicles - from safety vehicles to tugs and fire engines - to mark its support for the poppy appeal.
-This is the first time a charity image has been placed on Heathrow's official vehicles.
+In 2013 Heathrow unveiled a new addition to the airfield landscape.
+The UK's hub pledged its support for The Royal British Legion by decorating its vehicles with poppies.
+The distinctive poppies were placed on 200 vehicles - from safety vehicles to tugs and fire engines - to mark its support for the Poppy Appeal.
+This was the first time a charity image had been placed on Heathrow's official vehicles.

-The airport has also pledged to donate £1 for every car parking booking made, Heathrow Express is offering free travel to the military and coin collectors will be in all terminals.
+The airport also pledged to donate £1 for every car parking booking made, Heathrow Express offered free travel to the military and coin collectors were placed in all terminals.

 Heathrow has had a long association with the military, which began during the Second World War when the government requisitioned land in and around the ancient agricultural village of Heath Row as a base for long-range troop-carrying aircraft bound for the Far East.
 Many employees have also served with the Armed Forces.

 Terminal 5 Operations Director, Susan Goldsmith said: "We are delighted to be supporting The Royal British Legion with their poppy appeal campaign.
 Many of our passengers and employees have served in countries across the globe and we know this is a cause that is very close to their hearts."

 In 2013, for those who subscribed to The Telegraph before November 12, they not only received the newspaper seven days a week for only £8 a week, but a £40 donation was made to The Royal British Legion.